saimanasak/git-and-github/git/concepts/concepts.md

 - If we make changes on one branch , they do not impact the other branches until we merge them.
 - Branching is used when we have multiple contexts.
 - Enables us to create separate contexts where we can try new things, or work on multiple ideas in parallel.
+- Whenever a branch is created from another branch, then all the files that are present will be reflected to the new branch.
+    - Ex: There's a branch called old-branch, when a branch called new-branch is created from this branch, then everything from the old-branch will be present in the new-branch.

 <a name="HEAD"></a>
 ## HEAD:
 - Points to recent commit or branch in the repo.
 - It is crucial for navigating and managing the state of repo.
 - It acts as: Current state indicator and Branch pointer.

+<a name="merging"></a>
+## Merging:
+- It is a process of combining the changes from different branches into a single branch.
+- It allows to integrate the work done in separate branches back into the main line of development in repo.
+- Merging enables collaboration and ensures that all changes made by different developers are consolidated into a unified codebase.
+- We merge branches not specific commits.
+- Always merge to the current HEAD branch.